BurntNail/6th-Form/Design Engineering/Material Considerations/Material Groups/Woods/Beech.md

-- Origin #card
+- Origin
 	- Europe, especially Central Europe and the UK.
-- Description #card
+- Description
 	- The wood is typically straight-grained with a fine even texture.
 	- Pink/Pale red, white/cream.
-- Physical Characteristics #card
+- Physical Characteristics
 	- Stronger than [[Oak]] in bending strength, stiffness and shear.
 	- Considerably stronger to resistance in impact loads.
-- Typical Uses #card
+- Typical Uses
 	- Interior joinery
 	- Furniture
 	- Workbenches